dxinteractive/TeensyAudioPlotter/README.md

 ### 3. AudioOutputStepper

 C++ class.
-An Audio effect to use as the output of the audio chain.
+An Audio effect to use as the output of the audio chain, to step though the audio data incrementally.

 ### 4. Plotter GUI